|Alpha Online >> Home | Products||

 A series of books present important topics in psychology, neuroscience and philosophy.
-These books form an integrated series, designed for students and the general reader who wants a salient, up to date review of the most important topics for humans studying themselves and others.Topics from books by
+These books form an integrated series, designed for students and the general reader who wants a salient, up to date review of the most important topics for humans studying themselves and others.Printed books and EBook downloads are available from Alpha Online.

 Ethics are about rules of conduct or, more precisely, ethicists attempt to decide what good and reasonable behavior is.
 In practice, ethicists are employed by universities, academic hospitals and some professional organizations; they do best by examining specific situations and engaging the people involved in conversations about choices.
 When behavior and/or decisions are questionable but laws are not involved, ethics committees substitute for judges or juries and deliver advice or judgments.
 The value of ethics decreases as issues become of more general importance or are issues of law.
 Often, religious dogma are the basis of ethics; stern rules and severe punishments based on obsolete beliefs replace knowledge, reasoning and negotiation.